 More About Ethiopia

-Dating back at least 200,000 years, Ethiopia has a rich cultural history.
+Ethiopia is the oldest independent country in Africa and has a very rich culture.
 Unfortunately, many wars and military actions have taken a significant toll on Ethiopia’s land, assets, and people.

 Ethiopia is located in the Horn of Africa, in east middle Africa.
 It shares its borders with six other countries: Eritrea to the north and northeast, Djibouti and Somalia to the east, Kenya to the south, and Sudan and South Sudan to the west.